 Buying a house can be really stressful, whether you’re looking for one to live in or one to let.
 However, there are a few things you can do to make house buying much less stressful than usual.
 Read on to learn what to do:

 Know Your Budget

 When you know your budget, you can easily eliminate houses that you know you can’t afford.
+If your dream house is slightly out of budget, don’t instantly eliminate it though – you could always check bridging loan rates or consider a loan.
+It’s worth it if the house is perfect.
 Working out a budget can take a bit of time, so make sure you set some time aside to come up with a maximum amount you’d be willing to pay for a house you wanted.
 Just remember, you shouldn’t reveal the maximum amount you’re willing to pay.
 You lower it so you can try to get a good deal.
 Haggling is the key to getting a good deal.